ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/6-SpellsFeatsClassesItems.md

 Speak with Animals and Longstrider are AoE casts that last until long rest, dramatically decreasing the management necessary to prepare your adventuring party each morning.
 Shillelagh lasts until long rest [and can be applied to a wider variety of weapons](https://www.nexusmods.com/baldursgate3/mods/4932).

+Illithid Powers are [significantly revamped](https://www.nexusmods.com/baldursgate3/mods/5105?tab=files).
+If you choose to use the astral tadpole, Illithid Powers are very powerful in Act 3.

 ## 5e, Homebrew, and Spells Extra

 [5e Spells](https://www.nexusmods.com/baldursgate3/mods/125) adds a variety of tabletop spells missing from BG3.
 [Valdacil's adjustment mod](https://www.nexusmods.com/baldursgate3/mods/4426?tab=description) rebalances several of the spells based on the philosophy Larian applied with the spells they included in the game.
 So expect the spells you love from D&D but don't expect all of them to work exactly like they do in the book.